 Various guidelines have been issued concerning the management of phimosis.
 From a primary care point of view, the approach should be to find out why the patient has presented at this time and what problems the condition is causing.
 Both patient and parental expectations should be explored and the options explained.

-- If the issue is a non-retractile foreskin and/or ballooning during micturition in a child under two, an expectant approach should be taken in case this is physiological phimosis which will resolve in time.
+- If the issue is a non-retractile foreskin and/or ballooning during micturition in a child aged under 2 years, an expectant approach should be taken in case this is physiological phimosis which will resolve in time.

 - Avoid forcible retraction of a congenital phimosis, as this can result in scar formation and an acquired phimosis.